WouterLoeve/Bluetooth-ESP32-Wii-Classic-Nunchuck/README.md

 ## How to run
 1. Install esp-idf: https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/linux-setup.html
+2. Clone https://github.com/TaraHoleInIt/tarablessd1306 from components dir
-2. Go to settings.h: and uncomment the board definition
+3. Go to settings.h: and uncomment the board definition
-3. Execute ```idf.py menuconfig```
+4. Execute ```idf.py menuconfig```
-4. Go to Component config and edit the lora configuration variables to your heart's content.
+5. Go to Component config and edit the lora configuration variables to your heart's content.
 The configuration we use:
 ```c
 const lmic_pinmap lmic_pins = {
   .nss = 18,